otaviojava/jcassandra-book/04-cql.md

 names :: = '(' column_name (',' column_name) * ')'
 ```

-To insert the data using the `INSERT` clause it is possible to use it both in a very similar way to SQL and as JSON.
-For example, using the previous `magazine` column family.
+To insert the data using the `INSERT` clause, it is possible to use it both in a very similar way to SQL and as JSON.
+For example, using the previous magazine column family.

 ```sql
 INSERT INTO library.magazine (id, posted_at, articles, pages) values ('Java Magazine', '2017-01-01', {'Java EE 8', 'Java 7', 'NoSQL'}, 100);